40 Under 40: Alicia Ney-Ludescher (Paramount Ambulance – Peosta, IA)

 Reason for Nomination:

-Alica Ney wears many hats within her organization, Paramount Ambulance.
+Alicia Ney-Ludescher wears many hats within her organization, Paramount Ambulance.
 From field Paramedic to Accounts Receivable to Business Development, training, and education; Alicia does it all.
-Most who venture into a career in EMS focus their time and energy on specific functions but Alicia is focused on the overall growth of her agency and the education of her employees.
+Most who venture into a career in EMS focus their time and energy on specific functions, but Alicia is focused on the overall growth of her agency and the education of her employees.

 Dedicating much of her time to the clinical education and field training, Alicia has a true passion for ensuring clinical excellence based on national best practice standards and has made it her mission to bring this passion for personal and professional educational growth to her field crews on a daily basis.